 Italy online poker overview

-Italians looking to play some online poker will certainly find a unique market.
+Italians looking to play some real money online poker will certainly find a unique market.
 The Mediterranean country offers players a ring-in poker environment and here you’ll find everything you need to bet a few euros.

 This article offers a complete look at the Italian poker landscape and online poker operators.
 You’ll find details on how to deposit, set up an account, take advantage of unique promotions and bonuses, and much more.